-Q = Flow rate exhausted through the hood, cubic feet per minute.

-A{LD} = Area of the loading door, square feet.

-502.6.3 Spotting and pretreating.
-Scrubbing tubs, scouring, brushing or spotting operations shall be located such that solvent vapors are captured and exhausted by the ventilating system.

-502.7 Application of flammable finishes.
+- Q = Flow rate exhausted through the hood, cubic feet per - A{LD} = Area of the loading door, square feet. - [F] 502.6.3 Spotting and pretreating.
+Scrubbing tubs, scouring, brushing or spotting operations shall be located such that solvent vapors are captured and exhausted by the ventilating system. - [F] 502.7 Application of flammable finishes.
 Mechanical exhaust as required by this section shall be provided for operations involving the application of flammable finishes.

+Spray finishing operations conducted in Group A, E, I or R Occupancies shall be located in a spray room separated vertically and horizontally from other areas in accordance with the International Building Code.
+In other occupancies, spray-finishing operations shall be conducted in a spray room, spray booth or limited spraying area approved for such use.
-502.7.1 Limited spraying spaces.
-Positive mechanical ventilation which provides a minimum of six complete air changes per hour shall be installed in limited spraying spaces.
-Such system shall meet the requirements of the Fire Code for handling flammable vapors.
-Explosion venting is not required.

-502.7.2 Spraying areas.
-Mechanical ventilation of spraying areas shall be provided in accordance with Sections 502.7.2.1 through 502.7.2.7.
+- [F] 502.7.1 During construction.
+Ventilation shall be provided for operations involving the application of materials containing flammable solvents in the course of construction, alteration or demolition of a structure. - [F] 502.7.2 Limited spraying spaces areas.
+Positive mechanical ventilation which provides a minimum of six complete air changes per hour shall be installed in limited spraying spaces areas.
+Such system shall meet the requirements of the International Fire Code for handling flammable vapors.
+Explosion venting is not required. - [F] 502.7.3 Spraying areas.
+Mechanical ventilation of spraying areas shall be provided in accordance with Sections 502.7.3.1 through 502.7.3.7. - [F] 502.7.3.1 Operation.

-502.7.2.1 Operation.
 Mechanical ventilation shall be kept in operation at all times while spraying operations are being conducted and for a sufficient time thereafter to allow vapors from drying coated articles and finishing material residue to be exhausted.
-Spraying equipment shall be interlocked with the ventilation of the spraying area such that spraying operations cannot be conducted unless the ventilation system is in operation.
+Spraying equipment shall be interlocked with the ventilation of the spraying area such that spraying operations cannot be conducted unless the ventilation system is in operation. - [F] 502.7.3.2 Recirculation.

-502.7.2.2 Recirculation.
 Air exhausted from spraying operations shall not be recirculated.